-The control and battery unit is compact and makes sense, metal parts are anodized, and carbon-earshells eive it a cool look.
-As with other Beyerdynamics it can be customised too.
+The control and battery unit is compact and makes sense, metal parts are anodized, and carbon-ear-shells give it a cool look.
+As with other Beyerdynamics it can be customized too.

 There is a helicopter version, either can be powered from the panel, and there are alternative, connectors.
 It comes with a five year warranty.